-I am interested in how social boundaries intertwine with political development and institutional change to affect group-based inequality.
+I am interested in how social boundaries intertwine with political development and institutional change to facilitate opportunities for exclusion and violence.

 My current and recent work includes investigations of medieval expulsions of Jews from German cities, the early modern diffusion of new ideas about witchcraft and the incidence of witch trials, how organizational leaders build consensus and shared vision for systemic change, and the connections between ethnoreligious social structural cleavages, political mobilization, and symbolic boundaries.